 PM&R Sports Medicine fellow works with a patient at Mayo Clinic in Rochester, Minnesota.

 Overview

 The PM&R Sports Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a one-year accredited program in nonoperative sports medicine that is accredited by the Accreditation Council for Graduate Medical Education.
-The fellowship is sponsored by Mayo Clinic Sports Medicine, which is a Division of the Department of Orthopedic Surgery.
+The fellowship is sponsored by Mayo Clinic Sports Medicine.

 This fellowship involves the primary care of patients with sports, fitness, or recreational activity-related injuries that adversely affect their ability to participate in physical activity.
-As a fellow, you spend the majority of your time in the Sports Medicine Center but regularly rotate in the Musculoskeletal and Regenerative Medicine Clinics.
+As a fellow, you spend the majority of your time in Sports Medicine but regularly rotate in the Musculoskeletal and Regenerative Medicine (orthobiologic) Clinics.

 Mandatory rotations also include:

-You cover team and mass participation sporting events on a regular basis.
-Elective rotations are available and can occur in multiple areas, such as the Electrodiagnostic Laboratory, Cast Room, Radiology, Hand Clinic, Foot Clinic, Spine Center and Pain Clinic.
-Elective rotations at Mayo Clinic Square (Minneapolis) Sports Medicine Center can also be arranged.
+Elective rotations are available and can occur in multiple areas, such as the Electrodiagnostic Laboratory, Cast Room, Radiology, Hand Clinic, Foot Clinic, Spine Center, and Pain Clinic.
+Elective rotations at Mayo Clinic Square (Minneapolis) Sports Medicine and a one-week rotation at the United States Olympic & Paralympic Center are optional.

 The fellowship also includes extensive training in diagnostic and interventional musculoskeletal ultrasound, including injections and other minimally invasive procedures.
 The Mayo Clinic Sports Medicine musculoskeletal ultrasound practice is accredited by the American Institute of Ultrasound in Medicine.

-During the fellowship, you have ample opportunity to participate in sports medicine-related research.
-Time and support services are available to facilitate completion of the research requirement.
+During the fellowship, you have ample opportunity (and protected time) to participate in sports medicine-related research.
+Support services, such as statistics, medical librarians, and funding are available to facilitate completion of the fellowship research requirement.

-The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares you for a sports- and musculoskeletal-based practice in an academic or private practice setting, including multidisciplinary groups.
+The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and primary care of the athlete and prepares you for a sports- and musculoskeletal-based practice in an academic or private practice setting, including multidisciplinary groups.

+PM&R Sports Medicine fellow works with a patient at Mayo Clinic in Rochester, Minnesota.